theorangepotato/programming-languages-2019/lecture-1.1.md

  - Haskell is a lazy functional programming language and, thus, a prime example of an important paradigm in Programming Languages.

- - Haskell is an elaboration of the lambda calculus, which also forms the basis for our own small programming language.
+ - Haskell is an elaboration of the lambda calculus, which also forms the basis for our own small programming language that we will consider in the exercises of this course.

  - Haskell is the language in which we will write the interpeter used to execute our programming language.

  - Haskell's semantics is based on rewriting, which forms one of the central theoretical concept of the course.

- - Haskell is gaining popularity in industry applications for a number of important reasons, such as self-documenting code, a strong type system, side-effect free parallelizable code, ...
+ - Last but not least, Haskell is gaining popularity in industry applications for a number of important reasons, such as self-documenting code, a strong type system, side-effect free parallelizable code, ... so some of you may be interested in adding Haskell to the portfolio of your programming languages.